Frequently Asked Questions

 See the Teiid features page for a summary of features.What sort of documentation is available for Teiid?

 We provide everything you need to get started with and subsequently master Teiid.
-See our documentation page.How does Teiid compare to the JBoss Enterprise Data Services Platform?
+See our documentation page.How does Teiid compare to the Red Hat Data Virtualization Platform?

-Teiid is the query engine at the heart of the JBoss Enterprise Data Services Platform.
+Teiid is the query engine at the heart of the Red Hat Data Virtualization Platform.
 The Server provides additional functionality that would be expected by an enterprise server – authentication, authorization, load-balancing, and numerous extensibility capabilities.
 Examples of functionality available with the Enterprise product are: multi-source distributed transactions, multi-source updates through views; importing of enterprise data models from numerous 3rd-party vendors; and connectors to packaged applications.How is Teiid related to Teiid Designer? (previously Dimension and Modeler)

-The Teiid Designer is an Eclipse-based graphical modeling environment used to define data services Teiid query engine.
-Teiid is also used in Designer for testing queries against VDBs prior to deployment.
+The Teiid Designer is an Eclipse-based graphical modeling environment used to define data services.
+Teiid is also used by Designer for testing queries against VDBs prior to deployment.

 Examples of functionality available with Designer that are not available with the Teiid project are: real-time transformation of non-XML data into XML structures backed by XML Schemas; use of the Teiid Designer modeling tool; and deployment of Web services exposing integrated data.